facebook pixel Skip to Main Content

 1. At the beginning of each academic year, the number of GTA lines for the next academic year will be assessed:

-2. Lines committed to future DA Fellows (indicating faculty member to whom that line was committed and the conditions of that commitment)
+2. Lines committed to future DA Fellows (indicating the faculty member to whom that line was committed and the conditions of that commitment)

 3. Open lines, potentially available for assignment to incoming students